THE FIRST TEACHER

 As your childs' first teacher, you play a integral role in his/her future success.
 Research shows that parental involvement is highly correlated to the outcomes of Deaf and Hard of Hearing children.
 We are here to offer parents the support they need to make informed decisions and be language role models for their children.

 mandy longo is the owner and founder of Signing shadows, llc

 Mandy Longo is a speech-language pathologist who earned her bachelor’s degree in Speech-Language Pathology and Audiology from The University of Florida, and her master’s degree in Speech-Language Pathology from Gallaudet University.
-She works as an early intervention/early childhood service provider for children and families across central Florida, and provides professional development trainings and presentations locally, nationally, and internationally.
+Currently Mandy works in family centered, capacity building, early intervention as a Speech-Language Pathologist and is co-owner of RIPPLE Language, LLC.
+RIPPLE Language, LLC, provides programs, services, and educational materials for both professionals and families who have children who are Deaf or Hard of Hearing and provides professional development trainings and presentations locally, nationally, and internationally.

 Mandy is also involved with Florida Hands & Voices, a non-profit organization that supports Deaf and hard-of-hearing children, their families, and the professionals who serve them.

 In 2013, Mandy co-authored her first book, Holding Stories in the Palm of Your Hand, which focuses on narrative instruction and intervention with Story Grammar Marker® for children who are Deaf or Hard of Hearing.
 The goal is for all children to have a solid first language as well as the metalinguistic skills that enable them to learn a second language, therefore being bilingual in both ASL and English.
 This book provides criterion-based assessments for narrative macro- and micro-structure for both English and American Sign Language, allowing the user to assess, progress monitor, and develop targeted interventions for both languages.